Michael Underwood (physician): Career highlights

+In 1784, now working as physician rather than surgeon for the British Lying-in Hospital in London, Underwood published his most famous text, A treatise on the diseases of children, with general directions for the management of infants from birth.
+Underwood's book featured many new descriptions of pediatric diseases and illnesses, including sclerema neonatorum (which became known as Underwood's disease); it also contained the first description of infantile paralysis.
+Underwood's pediatric Treatise brought him fame and distinction.
+Over the next 60 years his book went through 10 editions, seven during his lifetime and three more after his death, edited by Samuel Merriman (1826), Marshall Hall (1835), and H Davies (1846).
+It was also published in France, Germany, and America.

-In 1789, he became the first person to give a clinical description of Poliomyelitis, which he referred to as "a debility of the lower extremities."
+In 1789, Underwood became the first person to give a clinical description of Poliomyelitis, which he referred to as "a debility of the lower extremities."
 He was later elected a member of the Royal College of Physicians in London.

 In 1796, Underwood was chosen as accoucheur at the birth of Princess Charlotte of Wales.
 In 1801, he fell sick and retired from his profession.
 That time was economically difficult for him, but, as a religious man, he later "regained its healthy tone, and he was enable to realize the hopes and consolations of the Gospel."

+Death

+Underwood died at Knightsbridge on 14 March 1820, aged 82.
+He was buried in Whitefield's Tabernacle, Tottenham Court Road in London.

 Posthumous publication

-In 1824, a collection of thoughts from his diary was published posthumously for the benefit of his widowed daughter.
-The full name of this book was Extracts from the Diary of the late Michael Underwood, M.D. consisting of Mediation, Critical and Practical Remarks on various Passages of Scripture, Miscellaneous Essays, and Occasional Hymns.
-A review from The Literary Chronicle read that:
+His fame had not lead to great wealth, and his widowed daughter was left unsupported by his death.
+In order to help her financially, friends published Extracts from the Diary of the late Michael Underwood, M.D. consisting of Mediation, Critical and Practical Remarks on various Passages of Scripture, Miscellaneous Essays, and Occasional Hymns in 1823.
+Underwood's diary (composed of 122 volumes) recounted the minutiae of his daily life, along with meditations on various other subjects, especially religious ones.
+A review from The Literary Chronicle noted:

 [It] embraces a period of more than sixty years, during which it was the constant practice of Dr. Underwood to commit to paper the occurrences of each day for his own personal gratification; his domestic circumstances, professional visits, religious impressions, and Christian duties, were all entered as in a day-book without any regard to order or arrangement.

 A review of the book in The Monthly Repository described the physician as "a man of sincere and deep piety; his creed was highly Calvinistic."
 The work was said to be mournful at times, and another review in The London Literary Gazette said that "its author seems to have overshadowed and bewildered his mind by painful metaphysical contemplation of the greatest mysteries of religion; but he displays a Christian, if a too intense, anxiety to arrive at truth and satisfy his soul."

-He was buried in Whitefield's Tabernacle, Tottenham Court Road in London.